bluezam/phpmvc/README.md

 # Showerthoughts

-Showerthought is a simple PHPMVC to post your shower thoughts for others to read!
+Showerthought is a simple PHPmvc to post your shower thoughts for others to read!
+It features an account creation system and authentication to post, edit and delete!

 # Running it local